• Skip to primary navigation

 The curriculum is designed to prepare the next generation of higher education leaders to support their institutions and transform their organizations to be more resilient, flexible, and relevant as they face an array of increasingly difficult challenges.
 To learn more about the topics, please click on the correspondent links.

-When: November 7-10, 2022 (English edition).
-For four days, there will be two daily synchronous presentations: one in the morning and one in the afternoon, of three hours each.
+When: Soon we will announce the new sessions for the 2024 Spring semester.
+Four days of two daily synchronous presentations: one in the morning and one in the afternoon, of three hours each.
 Schedule will be determined taking into account the geographical location and time zone of the participants (final itinerary will be shared once all participants are selected).

 The topics are: